RobbiDev/ImDragons.JS/README.md

 console.log(info)
 ```

-Expected Output should be as follow
+Expected Output should be as follows

 ```json
   "details": {